mfpdev/mfp71-with-ionic2/README.md

-# Running MobileFirst Platform Foundation 7.1 Cordova App and Ionic V2
+# Running MobileFirst Platform Foundation 7.1 Cordova App with Ionic2

-This sample will show you how to add Ionic V2 to MFP 7.1 App.
-The sample allow calling a MobileFirst Blog RSS adapter which protected with login form.
+This sample will show you how to add Ionic2 to an MFP 7.1 Cordova app.
+The app in this sample calls a MobileFirst Blog RSS adapter protected with a login form.

 ##Demo
 [![MFP 7.1 + Ionic2](https://img.youtube.com/vi/dzQqyDVcehQ/0.jpg)](https://www.youtube.com/watch?v=dzQqyDVcehQ)